christianvoigt/argdown/docs/syntax/README.md

 ]}
 ```

-Note that by default, YAML can be used only in "inline format" which looks just like JSON (YAML is a superset of JSON).
+Note that, by default, YAML can be used only in "inline format" which looks just like JSON (YAML is a superset of JSON).
 If you want to use the block format of YAML as well, you have to insert a linebreak directly after the opening bracket.
-Doing so you _have_ to use block format and can _not_ use the inline format (this is because of limitations within Argdown, not within YAML).
+Doing so, you _have_ to use block format and can _not_ use the inline format (this is because of limitations within Argdown, not within YAML).

 ```argdown-cheatsheet
 ===